 Offaly club becomes no smoking zone in new initiative

-As part of the Healthy Clubs initiative, Seir Kieran GAA has announced that from today, February 26, National No Smoking Day, they are going to be a smoke-free GAA club.
+As part of the Healthy Clubs initiative, Seir Kieran GAA has announced that from Ash Wednesday, National No Smoking Day, they are going to be a smoke-free GAA club.

 The aims of this move are to set a positive example in the community; increase awareness about the dangers of smoking for the younger members; reduce the impact of tobacco and second-hand smoke on sports performance; protect children and young people from tobacco; have a cleaner and safer GAA club grounds.